Gordonstoun: Service

 The school's fire service works closely with the Scottish Fire and Rescue Service and has a fire station on campus with two fire-fighting appliances at their disposal.
 It was started in 1940 while the school was based in Wales and they acquired an appliance soon after.
 They attend roughly fifty call-outs a year and so members have to be medically and physically fit, training to pass the practical test before becoming fire fighters.
 The team is split into three watches lasting a week each and are on call 24 hours a day having to carry pagers and react quickly should they be called.

 Seamanship

 Seamanship has been a main part of the curriculum since the school began.
 The first voyage of note was in a cutter from Hopeman to Dornoch in June 1935, a distance of 25 mi.
 Pupils still train in cutters from the age of 13 upward at Hopeman Harbour to prepare for a voyage in the school's 80 ft sailing vessel.
 Most excursions take a week sailing off the West Coast of Scotland, but the school also enters into the Tall Ships' Races annually which allows pupils to take part in an international competition in European waters lasting up to a month.

+Robotics

+The school has a VEX Robotics team.